 The Mela is organized by the Surajkund Mela Authority & Haryana Tourism in collaboration with Union Ministries of Tourism, Textiles, Culture and External Affairs.
-For the 33rd Surajkund International Crafts Mela-2019, the state of Maharashtra has been chosen to be the Theme State.
+For the 34th Surajkund International Crafts Mela–2020, the state of Himachal Pradesh has been chosen to be the Theme State.
 At least 20 countries & all the states of India will be participating in the Mela.

 A large number of renowned national and international folk artistes and cultural groups present day performances at both the Chaupals, the open-air theatres, located in the Mela premises.
 Also enthralling cultural evening programmes are held at the main Chaupal during each of the Mela evening.
 The Mela is indeed a custodian of the heritage crafts involving use of traditional skills that are fading away due to cheap machine made imitations, and a special section is earmarked for showcasing of these heritage crafts.

 The multi-cuisine Food Court provides ethnic cuisines from all over the world, which are immensely popular with visitors.
 There are designated places for amusement, adventure sports and joy rides to make it a must visit event for the young.

 Occupying a place of pride on the international tourist calendar, more than a million visitors throng the Mela during the fortnight including thousands of foreign tourists.
 The Surajkund Mela is unique as it showcases the richness and diversity of the handicrafts, handlooms and cultural fabric of India, & is the largest crafts fair in the world.